Course Information

 🖥️ Downloads & Accounts

-In this course, you’ll be asked to download software to prepare for the fall semester and get acquainted with the tools you'll need.
-Make sure to follow the instructions carefully to install the necessary programs and set up your environment.
-You will also need to create accounts on GitHub and Replit to engage with the course material effectively.
-The accounts will be private and solely for your use, allowing you to manage your projects and maintain your work efficiently.
+For those enrolling in the summer course, you'll be guided through downloading and installing the necessary software to prepare for the fall semester and familiarize yourself with the tools you'll be using.
+Please follow the instructions to set up your environment properly.
+Additionally, you'll need to create private accounts on GitHub and Replit.
+These accounts will be for your personal use, allowing you to manage your projects and track your work efficiently.

-If you are having issues with the examination, look at the tutorial for that topic, and ask your fellow students.
-Chances are that the tutorial demonstrates steps you should take (with minor adjustments).
+The exercises are designed to provide hands-on practice and guide you on what to focus on.
+They are intentionally straightforward, with most steps already demonstrated in the tutorials.
+The goal of this course is to gently ease you into trying things out, helping you get your feet wet and become comfortable with the practical aspects!
+If you are having issues with the exercises, look at the tutorial for that topic, and ask your fellow students.
+Chances are that the tutorial demonstrates the steps you should be taking (with minor adjustments).